cloudflare/cloudflare-docs/products/pages/src/content/platform/performace-improvements.md

 <Aside heading="Status Code">

-**Note: ** Large Jpeg images are converted to progressive images.
-Visitors will see increasingly detailed images as file is downloaded.
+Large JPEG images are converted to progressive images with WebP enabled.
+Visitors will see increasingly detailed images as the file is downloaded.

 </Aside>